 - 1 representative from the College of Technology

-- Two at-large tenured faculty representatives, serving with vote
+- Two at-large non-administrative tenured faculty representatives, serving with vote

 - The following five Members, serving ex officio without vote: